tuladhar/Python-for-SysAdmin/README.md

 - `json.loads()`
-json. load() takes a file object and returns the json object.
+-json. load() takes a file object and returns the json object.
 A JSON object contains data in the form of key/value pair.
 The keys are strings and the values are the JSON types
 - `json.dumps()`
-json.dumps() function converts a Python object into a json string .It is the exact opposite of json.loads.
+-json.dumps() function converts a Python object into a json string .It is the exact opposite of json.loads.
 ## THIS IS THE ENCODING DECODING LIST
 JSON  Python

 object  dict

 array  list

 string  str

 int   int

 real  number float

 true  True

 false  False

 null  None

 ## Encoding is from python to JSON(final type)
 >>> json.JSONEncoder().encode({"foo": ["bar", "baz"]})